-DZ HYP's Board of Managing Directors confirmed the appropriateness of the remuneration systems in accordance with the requirements in InstitutsVergV in May 2023.
-The DZ HYP remuneration officer's remuneration control report for 2023 found that the remuneration systems were designed appropriately.
-In June 2023, DZ HYP's RCC reviewed the remuneration policy of DZ HYP and found that the remuneration systems for the managing directors and employees - particularly senior managers, the head of the risk control function, the compliance function, and risk takers - were designed appropriately.
+DZ HYP's Board of Managing Directors confirmed the appropriateness of the remuneration systems in accordance with the requirements in InstitutsVergV in June 2024.
+The DZ HYP remuneration officer's remuneration control report for 2024 found that the remuneration systems were designed appropriately.
+In June 2024, DZ HYP's RCC reviewed the remuneration policy of DZ HYP and found that the remuneration systems for the managing directors and employees - particularly senior managers, the head of the risk control function, the compliance function, and risk takers - were designed appropriately.
 This also applied when taking the impact on the bank's management of risk, capital, and liquidity into consideration.
-The RCC also examined the remuneration of employees in the control units and found that it complied with the requirements in InstitutsVergV.
+In addition, the RCC examined the remuneration of employees in the control units and found that it complied with the requirements in InstitutsVergV.
 The most recent audit report from the auditor of the annual financial statements found that DZ HYP's remuneration systems were appropriate and transparent.